vicajohn/My-portfolio/README.md

 # My-portfolio

-this is my first projecton on github
+This is my first projecton on github.